Leezekun/MMSci/README.md

 1. **mmsci-data**: this includes all the data you can download regarding our MMSci data, including:
  - **rawdata**: The raw (source) data of our dataset can be download [here](https://mmsci.s3.amazonaws.com/rawdata.zip).
  - **benchmark**: The benchmark dataset, including the data for visual instruction tuning, is available for download [here](https://mmsci.s3.amazonaws.com/benchmark.zip).
- - **pre-traindata**: Interleaved data formatted for pre-training on multimodal datasets can be downloaded [here](https://mmsci.s3.amazonaws.com/pre-traindata.zip).
+ - **pretraindata**: Interleaved data formatted for pre-training on multimodal datasets can be downloaded [here](https://mmsci.s3.amazonaws.com/pretraindata.zip).
 2. **checkpoints**:
  - **LLaVA-Next-MMSci**: The LLaVA-Next model fine-tuned on our visual instruction-following data is available [here](https://mmsci.s3.amazonaws.com/checkpoints.zip).